jtrovato/Context_ID_and_SMT/README.md

 > "Mainstream American cuisine is similar to that in other Western Countries."

-THe Spanish-language version of the same article contains this sentence:
+The Spanish-language version of the same article contains this sentence:

 > "La gastronomía de Estados Unidos es similar a la de otros países occidentales."